 Students in the Health Promotion Ambassadors (HPA) program will help guide their fellow students across campus through the UArizona Reentry Plan and the 3T’s (Test, Trace, Treat) strategy.
 The Ambassadors will learn about the safety guidelines, the components of the 3T’s strategy, and how all the pieces fit together so they can support students across campus and answer questions during the Reentry process.
 Additionally, a series of Training Modules for the HPA program will be available on the Western Region Public Health Training Center website.

-The UArizona Health Promotion Ambassadors program provides training for students to understand the guidelines and systems (Test, Trace, Treat) in place for a safe Fall 2020 Reentry to campus so they can communicate the “how” and “why” of those guidelines to other students.
+The UArizona Health Promotion Ambassadors training provides an overview of the Test, Trace, Treat (3T's) strategy developed by UArionza experts for a safe return to campus in Fall 2020.
+Based on the training, student ambassadors will be able to communicate the “how” and “why” of those guidelines to other students and answer related questions.
 The HPAs will use their knowledge to inspire a “culture of health promotion” that models expected behaviors to include social distancing, mask-wearing, testing, and wellness self-reporting, all the practices that will keep the UArizona Reentry process as safe as possible.

 MISSION – We Keep Each Other Healthy